At the Service of Building Up the Church – Our Ministry Tracks

 Christ our Lord had wonderful times with his apostolic band – “You are my friends” (John 15:14) – and tough times as well – “How much longer must I be among you and put up with you!”
 (Luke 9:41).
 The volunteer catechists we have the privilege of serving alongside of and leading in ministry merit our best efforts in training and equipping them for the ministry to which they are called.
 This highly practical pair of workshops examines the type of person who volunteers to be a catechist, reasons for volunteering, where to find volunteer catechists, screening prospects, the dynamics of working together in a parish program, addressing problem situations which may arise among or with catechists.
 We offer specific practical strategies for forming and training catechists in four critical areas: human, spiritual, doctrinal and apostolic.
 The aim of this pair of workshops is to place integral formation of people at the top of the list of priorities of a parish catechetical leader, to make possible a successful sharing of outreach to any age in every parish.

-Religion textbooks play an undeniably important role in the Church’s mandate to foster a faith that is “living, conscious, and active.”
-This workshop explores the purpose and best use of textbooks within catechesis, and assist participants in developing criteria for textbook selection while examining various materials currently in use for schools and parish programs.
-We will also be challenging the dominance of the textbook in religion education, and the need to develop formation approaches that prioritize the person of the catechist above all: “The work of the catechist must be considered of greater importance than the selection of texts and other tools” (GCD 71).
+In our calling to guide souls in their relationship with the Blessed Trinity, we have the assistance of a powerful tool: the religion textbook!
+Religion textbooks play an undeniably important role in the Church’s mandate to foster a faith that is “living, conscious, and active” (see the General Catechetical Directory (GCD) 17).
+This workshop explores the purpose and best use of textbooks within catechesis, and assists participants in developing criteria for textbook selection while examining various materials currently in use for schools and parish programs.
+Ways to include the parents or caregivers, who are the “primary educators” (see General Directory for Catechesis (GDC) 226–227) of children, will be explored.
+We will also be challenging the dominance of the textbook in religious education, and the need to develop formation approaches that prioritize the person of the catechist above all: “The work of the catechist must be considered of greater importance than the selection of texts and other tools” (GCD 71).

 This workshop will introduce participants to biblical catechesis through an ancient catechetical technique: the use of the Story of the Bible.
 The most important historical events of the Bible can be briefly described in one Story, connected by one common theme: union with God.
 The Story of the Bible portrays the drama of God’s love for every soul and the whole human race: how God created us to be united with Him in a relationship of love; how we lost union with God through the original sin; how Jesus re-united us with God in a relationship of love through His passion, death and Resurrection; and how the Holy Spirit fosters a continuing unfolding of those saving events in the life of Church, as the Lord’s Bride.
 Often in a catechetical setting we fall into the habit of teaching individual topics without reference to the greater context of salvation history.
 In order to draw others into the life of God and the Church we have to help them make this Story of the Bible their own.
 Everything that the Church teaches, her doctrines, disciplines, worship, and morality makes sense when delivered within the context of the Story of the Bible.
 The Story of the Bible tells us of our spiritual roots, our dignity, our destiny, and daily vocation to follow Jesus Christ, providing peace and authentic hope to those we seek to teach and evangelize.